Greek Life FAQs

 Women should leave the bid unsigned and return it to the Perry Campus Center Board Room the morning it is received.
 Men do not need to take any action and it will be assumed they decline their bid(s) if they do not complete a ballot in the board room.

-The Greek system at Doane College is comprised of local organizations.
+The Greek system at Doane University is comprised of local organizations.
 What are the benefits to joining a group that doesn’t have a national affiliation?

 When does pledging start and how long does it last?

 Pledging activities start the first Saturday of Greek Week, which is typically the last Saturday prior to Spring Break.
-All pledges are required to attend a meeting at 10:45 that morning before they are eligible for participating in pledging activities (pledges who cannot attend this meeting must meet with Megan Failor or Kim Jacobs individually before participating in pledging activities).
-Following the meeting there is a luncheon all pledges are invited and encouraged to attend at 11:15am.
-Official pledging activities start at noon that Saturday and occur every day for a set period of time through the following Saturday.
+All pledges are required to attend a meeting at 11:30 that morning before they are eligible for participating in pledging activities (pledges who cannot attend this meeting must meet with the Greek System Director individually before participating in pledging activities).
+Following the meeting there is a luncheon all pledges are invited and encouraged to attend.
+Official pledging activities start at 1:00pm that Saturday and occur every day for a set period of time through the following Saturday.
 An overview of the pledging activities schedule is available here.
-[Link to Rushing, Pledging, Greek Week page.]

 What are pledging activities like?

 Because each group on campus is different, they have different pledging activities, but all activities are designed to teach pledges about their organization and build camaraderie among their members.
-Pledging can be a challenging experience and sharing the difficulty with your pledge brothers or sisters helps the group to bond and have a more successful overall experience.
 All pledging activities take place during Greek Week, which is typically the week prior to Spring Break.
 All activities are closely monitored by the college, and each fraternity and sorority is required to have a sponsor present at all times during pledging hours.

 What if I’m pledging and can’t attend all pledging activities for my group?